KingAlmond/Arma3Taki/README.md

 ******Techinical Info:******

-Server_Files_Core contains critical server files that communicate with the client, dedicated server and the extDB(SQL database). scripts contains core .sqf files to allow direct server & client communication.
+1) Server_Files_Core -- contains critical server files that communicate with the client, dedicated server and the extDB(SQL database).

+2) Scripts -- contains core .sqf files to allow direct server & client communication.
 This file also allows the client to communicate with 'modifications' to the original Arma 3 base game.